spmeesseman/app-publisher/README.md

 A dry run can be performed to test the publish run before it is ran "live".
 Note that a dry run will automatically set the [skipVersionEdits](#skipVersionEdits) flag to **N**.

+### dryRunVcRevert

+Set this flag to **N** if you do not want the changes performed on files during a dry run to be reverted back their oiriginal content.

+The default value is **Y**.

+### emailHrefs

+A link, or an array of links, to display in the release notification email.
+Note that the [emailNotification](#emailNotification) flag must be set or this config has no effect.

+The links can also specify a row label and a link label, for example:

+    "emailHrefs": [
+        "https://my.domin.com/svn/web/filedetails.php?repname=pja&path=%2Fapp-publisher%2Ftrunk%2FREADME.md&usemime=1|ReadMe File|Readme File - WebSVN",
+        "https://my.domin.com//projects/set_project.php?project=app-publisher&make_default=no&ref=roadmap_page.php|Project Roadmap|Roadmap - Projects Board",
+        "https://my.domin.com//projects/set_project.php?project=app-publisher&make_default=no&ref=changelog_page.php|Project Changelog|Changelog - Projects Board"
+    ]

+This config would be displayed in a notification email like so, where the 2nd item in each row is the actual link to the specified url:

+    ReadMe File            Readme File - WebSVN
+    Project Roadmap        Roadmap - Projects Board
+    Project Changelog      Changelog - Projects Board

+### emailNotification

+Set this flag to **Y** to send a release notification email when the publish run has completed.

+Default is **N**.

+### emailPort

+The port that the email server specified by [emailServer](#emailServer) listens on.

+Default is **25**.

+### emailRecip

+The email address, or an array of email addresses, that the release notification email should be sent to.
+Note that the [emailNotification](#emailNotification) flag must be set or this config has no effect.

+### emailServer

+The hostname or ip address of the email server to be used to send release notification emails.
+Note that the [emailNotification](#emailNotification) flag must be set or this config has no effect.

+### emailSender

+The email address, or an array of email addresses, that the release notification email should be sent from.
+Note that the [emailNotification](#emailNotification) flag must be set or this config has no effect.

 ### pathToDist

 TODO